 The most common bacteria found in the vagina is called gardnerella vaginalis.
 Usually, the vagina hosts many good and healthy bacteria with a small amount of potentially harmful ones.

 - If you wash your vagina excessively, you can kill its vaginal flora.
-This makes your vagina vulnerable to viruses, which lead to foul-smelling odors.
+Because of this, your vagina can become vulnerable to viruses, which lead to foul odors.

 - Bacterial vaginosis cannot be contracted from sheets, toilet seats, towels, or pool water.

 Not everyone with bacterial vaginosis will develop symptoms, which is why some people don’t even know they have it.
 Oftentimes, symptoms come and go, and they are so minor that people don’t realize they’ve developed it.

 Below are the two most common symptoms of bacterial vaginosis: